cjy-2001/song-recommender/proposal.md

 # Proposal for CS 558 Project: Music Recommendation System

 ## Introduction
-The project aims to develop a music recommendation system leveraging a rich dataset of user interactions and song metadata.
+The project aims to develop a music recommendation system leveraging a rich dataset of song metadata and user interactions.
 The system will utilize three primary recommendation techniques to deliver personalized music suggestions:

 1. Content-Based Filtering
 2. Collaborative Filtering
 3. Rule-Based Systems

-The primary focus will be on content-based filtering and rule-based systems, as the available dataset contains comprehensive song metadata and user interaction data, enabling effective implementation of these approaches.
+The primary focus will be on content-based filtering and rule-based systems, as the available dataset contains comprehensive song metadata, enabling effective implementation of these approaches.
 Content-based filtering will analyze the inherent characteristics of songs, such as genre, artist, and audio features, to recommend tracks similar to those a user has previously enjoyed.
 Rule-based systems will employ predefined rules and conditions to match users with suitable music recommendations based on their preferences and listening history.

 While collaborative filtering is a powerful technique that leverages the collective wisdom of user communities to suggest items based on similarities between users, its implementation in this project will be limited due to the lack of extensive real-world user interaction data.
-However, to explore the potential of collaborative filtering, we have generated a synthetic dataset simulating user interactions, allowing us to conduct experiments and gain insights into this approach.
+However, to explore the potential of collaborative filtering, we have generated a synthetic dataset simulating user interactions.
+If time permits, we would like to conduct some experiments and gain insights into this approach.

-The objective is to provide users with songs that align with their preferences and introduce new music that resonates with their tastes, offering a personalized and enjoyable listening experience.
+The objective is to provide users with songs that align with their preferences and introduce new music that resonates with their tastes, offering a personalized and enjoyable listening experience and providing explanations for each recommendation.

 ## Data
 We obtained our data from [Kaggle](https://www.kaggle.com/datasets/vatsalmavani/spotify-dataset/data).
 The dataset is a comprehensive collection obtained from Spotify and features a robust set of attributes encapsulating song characteristics.
 The main `song` table includes 1,706,60 records, and all the tables are housed in a SQLite database.
-The data has been preprocessed to ensure consistency and relevance for the recommendation algorithms.
+We have preprocessed the data to ensure consistency and relevance for the recommendation algorithms.
 Here is a detailed description of each table and its columns:

 1. song
   - `SongId`: Unique identifier for individual songs.